-CASE STUDIES OF SOLAR MINI-GRID SYSTEMS IN FIJI
+CASE STUDIES OF SOLAR MINI-GRID SYSTEMS IN THE SOLOMON ISLANDS

 It is often very expensive or even not possible to extend the grid power lines from urban areas to very remote rural or island locations.
 So how can we provide clean power at a large scale to these remote locations?
 The answer is to use mini-grid systems.
-We will discuss some larger solar/hybrid mini-grid systems that have been installed in remote rural communities in Fiji.
+We will discuss some larger solar/hybrid mini-grid systems that have been installed in remote rural communities in Solomon Islands.
 A solar mini-grid system is a larger AC type system that is installed to power an entire community, rather than just a house.
-It can include some form of tariff metering system that counts the amount of energy each household uses, and hence each household is required to pay for the energy they use.
+It can include some form of tariff metering system (also called Cash Power in Solomon Islands) that counts the amount of energy each household uses, and hence each household is required to pay for the energy they use.

-FIGURE 37: Solar Mini-grid system38
+FIGURE 37: Solar Mini-grid systems38

 The quality of the power system is same as those provided from grid/power line in urban towns and cities, hence you can power all types of AC appliances on this, though there may be restrictions in place to prevent people from trying to power very large equipment that can overload the power system.
-The money collected from the metering system usually goes back to the authority who installed the mini-grid system, which can be used to do system maintenance, parts replacement, or pay for other expenses associated with running the power system.
+The money collected from the metering system usually goes back to the authority who installed the minigrid system, which can be used to do system maintenance, parts replacement, or pay for other expenses associated with running the power system.

-Case Study 1: Solar Mini-Grid System at Vio Island
+Case Study 1: Solar Mini-Grid System at Taro in Choiseul Province

-FIGURE 38: Vio Solar mini-grid system
+FIGURE 38: Taro Solar grid system39